 Fill a glass with ice cubes or crushed ice and pour the espresso over the ice.

-At this step you can optionally froth the coffee with a frother (you can also blend it or shake it in a cocktail shaker until frothy).
+At this step you can optionally froth the coffee with a milk frother (or you can shake it in a cocktail shaker or jar until frothy).
 Some baristas do that, while others leave it as is, because the frothed milk sits better on the surface of the coffee.

 Step 3:

-Gently spoon the cold milk foam on top of the coffee and garnish with a sprinkle of cinnamon or chocolate powder.
+Pour very cold skimmed milk into a glass and froth it using a milk frother or frappe mixer until it’s nice and foamy.
+Gently pour the frothed milk over the coffee and garnish with a sprinkle of cinnamon or chocolate powder.
 Serve with a drinking straw.

-Before taking your first sip, let the frothy milk mingle with the chilled espresso by lazingly stirring it with a straw.
-It will make the texture creamier and the taste sweeter, with caramel and buttery notes.
+Before taking your first sip, let the frothy milk mingle with the chilled espresso by lazily stirring it with the straw.
+This simple step makes the texture creamier and the taste sweeter, revealing subtle caramel and buttery notes.

 Serving glass